Actor Heterogeneity and Explained Variance in Network Models -- A Scalable Approach through Variational Approximations

 recursively, where $\circ$ denotes the Hadamard (element-by-element) product of two random vectors and $\lbrace \nu^{(t)} \rbrace_{t\geq 0}$ is a sequence of vector-valued learning rates with dimension $\dim(\lambda)$.
 The update is continued until a stopping condition is satisfied.
-The learning rate sequence is typically chosen to satisfy the Robbins–Monro conditions $\sum_t\nu_j^{(t)}=\infty$ and $\sum_t(\nu_j^{(t)})^2<\infty$~\citep{RobMon1951}, for $j=1,\ldots,\dim(\lambda)$, which ensure that the iterates $\lambda^{(t)}$ converge to a (possibly local) optimum as $t\xrightarrow{}\infty$ under suitable regularity conditions~\citep{Bot2010}.
-In practice, it is important to consider adaptive learning rates, and these are here set using the ADADELTA method of~\cite{Zei2012} as in~\cite{OngNotSmi2018}.
+The learning rate sequence is chosen to satisfy the Robbins–Monro conditions $\sum_t\nu_j^{(t)}=\infty$ and $\sum_t(\nu_j^{(t)})^2<\infty$~\citep{RobMon1951}, $j=1,\ldots,\dim(\lambda)$, which ensures that the iterates $\lambda^{(t)}$ converge to a (possibly local) optimum as $t\xrightarrow{}\infty$ under suitable regularity conditions~\citep{Bot2010}.
+In practice, it is important to consider adaptive learning rates, and these are set here using the ADADELTA method of~\cite{Zei2012}, as in~\cite{OngNotSmi2018}.

-For the SGA algorithm to be efficient, the estimate $\reallywidehat{\nabla_{\lambda}\mathcal{L}(\lambda)}$ should exhibit low variance and the references above on SVI differ in the way an unbiased estimate $\reallywidehat{\nabla_{\lambda}\mathcal{L}(\lambda)}$ is constructed and how its variance is reduced.
+For the SGA algorithm to be efficient, the estimate $\reallywidehat{\nabla_{\lambda}\mathcal{L}(\lambda)}$ should exhibit low variance, and the references above on SVI differ in the way an unbiased estimate $\reallywidehat{\nabla_{\lambda}\mathcal{L}(\lambda)}$ is constructed and how its variance is reduced.
 Here we consider the so-called re-parameterization trick \citep{KinWel2014,RezMohWie2014}. \citet{XuQuiKohSis2019} recently provided evidence that employing this method is often much more efficient than existing alternatives.
-We give details on how the employ the re-parameterization trick in our case in Supp.~C.2.
+We give details on how to employ the re-parameterization trick in our case in Supplement~C.2.